56th Annual Meeting

 necessary, keep in mind that it is better to “suggest” or

-political diatribes.
-Such things are rude and not what
+participating in political diatribes.
+Such things are rude and

 - Discussants should remember their roles are secondary to